seth-admittedly/jelly_boxes/README.md

 #JellyBoxes

-A small jQuery extension that adds a function, .jellyBoxes([options]), to any positioned (non-static) DOM element.
+A small jQuery extension that adds a function, .jellyBoxes([options]), to any positioned (non-static), square DOM element.
 JellyBoxes empties the element, then fills it with a number of randomly-colored squares that animate into random positions within a diamond on setup, and on every mouseover after that.

 It's probably easier to just see it in action [here](http://www.robhdawson.com/jelly_boxes/).
 It's not exactly practical, but I'd like to think it's pretty neat-looking.